Pierre-LouisDeu/t3-social-network/README.md

 - [x] Fix the location of the tweets (when a part is missing)
 - [x] Fix the toasts color (500 -> 400)
 - [x] Fix useless full-text search queries
-- [ ] Update error handling in tweets list
+- [x] Update error handling in tweets list
-- [ ] Put the search button in the profile menu only + add counter
+- [ ] Replace location by an icon
 - [ ] Refacto DS

 ### CI/CD & Tech